aerostack2/aerostack2.github.io/README.md

 ## Adding a C++ project to docs

 To add a C++ module to the web, follow these steps:
-- Grab from this repository https://github.com/aerostack2/aerostack2.github.io the doxygen.dox file inside the doxygen_template/ folder and put it into the C++ project root folder.
+- Grab from this repository https://github.com/aerostack2/aerostack2.github.io the Doxyfile file inside the doxygen_template/ folder and put it into the C++ project root folder.
 - Modify first two lines of this file, substituting as2_package for the name of your C++ project.
 ```
   PROJECT_NAME = as2_cpp_package